Laughing-Man-Studios/othello-server/README.md

 2. **Events**

   These are the different types of events that come over the event stream.
-Events come in this JSON payload: `{ Type: String, Data: Object }`.
-Below are the different event types and what their associted data looks like.

 * move